supsi-dacd-isaac/BayesReconPy/docs/index.rst

    pip install bayesreconpy

-The github page for the package can be found `here <https://github.com/supsi-dacd-isaac/BayesReconPy>`_
+The github page for this python implementation can be found `here <https://github.com/supsi-dacd-isaac/BayesReconPy>`_

 .. toctree::
    :maxdepth: 2